 Step 6: Choose Your Webinar Platform

 What is a webinar platform?
 It is a platform on which you can host your webinar.
-You can choose among several providers such as ClickMeeting, Webinarninja, and, of course, Kaltura Webinars.
+You can choose among several webinar solutions such as ClickMeeting, Webinarninja, and, of course, Kaltura Webinars.

-The best webinar platforms offer a few must-have features:
+The best webinar solution offers a few must-have features: